 Coverage.
 The industrial production (IP) index measures the real output of all manufacturing, mining, and electric and gas utility establishments located in the United States, regardless of their ownership, but not those located in U.S. territories; the reference period for the index is 2007.
-Manufacturing consists of those industries included in the North American Industry Classification System, or NAICS, definition of manufacturing plus those industries-logging and newspaper, periodical, book and directory publishing-that have traditionally been considered to be manufacturing and included in the industrial sector.
-For the period since 1997, the total IP index has been constructed from 312 individual series based on the 2007 North American Industrial Classification System (NAICS) codes.
+Manufacturing consists of those industries included in the North American Industry Classification System (NAICS) definition of manufacturing plus those industries—newspaper, periodical, book, and directory publishing plus logging—that have traditionally been considered to be manufacturing.
+For the period since 1997, the total IP index has been constructed from 312 individual series based on the 2007 NAICS codes.
 These individual series are classified in two ways: (1) market groups, and (2) industry groups.
 Market groups consist of products and materials.
 Total products are the aggregate of final products, such as consumer goods and equipment, and nonindustrial supplies (which are inputs to nonindustrial sectors).
 Materials are inputs in the manufacture of products.
-Major industry groups include three-digit NAICS industries and aggregates of these industries-for example, durable and nondurable manufacturing, mining, and utilities.
-A complete description of the market and industry structures, including details regarding series classification, relative importance weights, and data sources, is available on the Board's web site Board's web site
+Major industry groups include three-digit NAICS industries and aggregates of these industries—for example, durable and nondurable manufacturing, mining, and utilities.
+A complete description of the market and industry structures, including details regarding series classification, relative importance weights, and data sources, is available.

 Aggregation Methodology and Weights.
 The aggregation method for the IP

 index is a version of the Fisher-ideal index formula.
 (For a detailed

 discussion of the aggregation method, see the Federal Reserve Bulletins

 and March 2001.)

 In the IP index, series that measure the

 output of an individual industry are combined using weights derived from

 their proportion in the total value-added output of all industries.
 The IP